-- 6. Repeat this process with as many of the value statements as you have time for.
-When time is up, ask them to return to their seats. - 7.
+- 6. Repeat this process with as many of the value statements as you have time for. - 7.
 Ask the following questions to generate a discussion: - How easy was it to decide your position? - Did you follow the crowd on any of the statements?
 If yes, why? - Did you feel any pressure from your peers to change your position during the activity? - Does peer pressure ever influence your values and decisions in other situations?
 Why do you think this happens? - 8.
 Ask participants to summarize what they learned during the activity.
-Add any of the following points that are not mentioned. - You need to think carefully about what your own values are they may not be the same as your family's or other people's values. - It is important to know your own values and be confident enough to share them with others.
+Add any of the following points that are not mentioned. - □ You need to think carefully about what your own values are they may not be the same as your family's or other people's values. - □ It is important to know your own values and be confident enough to share them with others.
 This helps others understand and respect your opinions and decisions.